poolborges/KisMac2/README.md

 This project, current code name PB-KisMac2 (Should be KisMac3 ??), is an active project to continue where development of KisMac2 has stopped.
 You are welcome to contact and join in the project.

 Vitalii Parovishnyk (Korich) lead developer of KisMac2.
-KisMac2 not actively maintained since 2011
+KisMac2 not actively maintained since Aug 28, 2018

 Michael Rossberg / Geoffrey Kruse / kismac-ng.org is the original KisMac and the project is not actively maintained since 2011, please see the <a href="https://en.wikipedia.org/wiki/KisMAC">KisMac Wikipedia page</a> for more information on the earlier history of that project.